Christology — References

 Reference Material

 This page provides the linguistic, textual, and bibliographic tools that support the main Christology article and its exegesis companion.
-It includes word studies of the key Hebrew, Aramaic, and Greek terms that carry the theological weight of this document, reference tables for the major titles and offices of the Son, abbreviations, and a guide to the primary source texts used throughout.
+It includes word studies of the key Hebrew, Aramaic, and Greek terms that carry Christological weight; reference tables for the titles and offices of the Son, typological figures, covenant fulfillment, and major canonical texts; major translation and textual notes; abbreviations; and a guide to the primary source texts used throughout.

 Word Studies

-Root: mashah (מָשַׁח) — to anoint with oil.
-The anointing act designated and empowered a person for a specific covenantal office under Yahweh’s authority: king (1 Samuel 16:13), priest (Exodus 29:7), prophet (1 Kings 19:16).
-In eschatological development, Mashiach refers to the coming figure who definitively unites all three anointed offices.
-The Greek Christos is the direct LXX translation of Mashiach, carrying the same semantic content.
-In the New Testament, Christos shifts from title to name within the first generation, reflecting the community’s settled conviction that the messianic question has been answered in one person.
-Short forms and compounds: Iēsous Christos, Kyrios Iēsous Christos.
+Anointed one.
+From the verb mashach (מָשַׁח), to anoint with oil.
+Anointing designated and empowered a person for a specific covenantal office: king (1 Samuel 16:13), priest (Exodus 29:7), prophet (1 Kings 19:16).
+In eschatological development, Mashiach designates the coming figure who definitively unites all three anointed offices.
+The Greek Christos (Χριστός) is the LXX rendering of Mashiach, carrying the same semantic content into the New Testament, where it shifts from title to name within the first generation — reflecting the community’s settled identification of the messianic question’s answer.

 Logos (λόγος)

-Root: legō (λέγω) — to speak, to say.
-In the Hebrew background, carries the force of dabar Yahweh (דְּבַר יְהוָה, word of Yahweh) — the active, creative, and revelatory power of God going out into the world.
-In the Wisdom tradition, connects to the personified Wisdom of Proverbs 8 as the one through whom creation came into being.
-John’s prologue applies Logos to the eternal Son to establish both his preexistent identity and his function as the definitive self-communication of God.
-The Logos became flesh (sarx egeneto, σαρξ ἐγένετο) in a specific, unrepeatable historical event — distinguished from the eternal was (en, ἦν) of his preexistent identity by the aorist became (egeneto, ἐγένετο).
+Word.
+From legō (λέγω), to speak.
+In the Hebrew background, carries the force of dabar Yahweh (דְּבַר יְהוָה, word of Yahweh) — the active, creative, revelatory going-out of God into the world.
+The Wisdom tradition echoes the personified Wisdom of Proverbs 8 through whom creation came into being.
+John’s prologue applies Logos to the eternal Son: He was (en, ἦν, imperfect — ongoing, unbegun existence) in the beginning, not came into being in the beginning.
+The Logos became flesh (sarx egeneto, aorist) in a specific and unrepeatable historical event.
+The prologue’s opening clause (en archē ēn ho Logos) deliberately echoes Genesis 1:1, positioning the Logos as the agent through whom the original creation came into being and in whom the new creation begins.

 Son.
-In Trinitarian usage, describes the second person of the one God in his eternal relation to the Father.
-The term carries three registers in New Testament Christology: the Davidic-royal (the king declared Yahweh’s son at enthronement, 2 Samuel 7:14; Psalm 2:7), the unique-relational (the monogenēs Son whose filial relationship to the Father no creature shares), and the divine-identity (the Son who shares fully in the identity and authority of the Father).
-Contrasted with tekna (τέκνα, children born of God by adoption, John 1:12) to preserve the distinction between the Son’s natural sonship and the believer’s adoptive sonship.
+Three registers operate in New Testament Christology: the Davidic-royal (the king declared Yahweh’s son at enthronement: 2 Samuel 7:14; Psalm 2:7); the unique-relational (the monogenēs Son whose filial relation to the Father no created being shares); and the divine-identity (the Son who shares fully in the being and authority of the Father: John 10:30; 17:5).
+Contrasted with tekna (τέκνα, children born of God through the Spirit: John 1:12) to preserve the distinction between the Son’s natural, eternal sonship and the believer’s adoptive sonship.

 Monogenēs (μονογενής)

-From monos (μόνος, only, alone) and genos (γένος, kind, category) — one of a kind, unique within its category.
+One of a kind, unique within its category.
+From monos (μόνος, only) and genos (γένος, kind, category).
 Used of the Son in John 1:14, 18; 3:16, 18; 1 John 4:9.
-The Latin unigenitus (only-begotten) introduced a generative connotation not required by the Greek.
-Monogenēs emphasizes the uniqueness of the Son’s relationship to the Father — a relationship of kind and identity, not merely degree or proximity.
-The textual variant monogenēs Theos (μονογενής Θεός) in John 1:18 is the better-attested early reading (P66, P75, Codex Vaticanus) and is adopted by this document as the canonical conclusion of the prologue’s argument.
+The Latin unigenitus introduced a generative connotation not required by the Greek.
+Monogenēs emphasizes the uniqueness of the Son’s relationship to the Father — a relationship of kind and identity, not merely degree.
+The textual variant monogenēs Theos (μονογενὴς Θεός) in John 1:18 is supported by the earliest papyri (P66, P75) and Codex Vaticanus.
+This document follows the Theos reading as the canonical conclusion of the prologue’s argument: the One who makes the Father known is Himself the unique Son who shares fully in divine identity.

 Huios tou Anthrōpou (Υἱὸς τοῦ Ἀνθρώπου)

 Son of Man.
-Operates on two canonical registers: (1) Ezekielian — ben adam (בֶּן אָדָם), the mortal human being addressed by Yahweh, emphasizing creaturely vulnerability and genuine humanity; (2) Danielic — bar enash (בַּר אֱנָשׁ, Daniel 7:13), the one who comes on the clouds of heaven before the Ancient of Days and receives everlasting dominion.
-Jesus uses the title of himself approximately eighty times across the four Gospels and no other figure applies it to him during his ministry (Acts 7:56 is the sole exception).
-The combination of both registers in a single self-designation is the canonical point: the exalted one achieves his exaltation through the path of the vulnerable mortal.
+Operates on two canonical registers: (1) Ezekielian — ben adam (בֶּן אָדָם), the mortal human being addressed by Yahweh, emphasizing human vulnerability and genuine humanity; (2) Danielic — bar enash (בַּר אֱנָשׁ, Daniel 7:13), the One who comes on the clouds of heaven before the Ancient of Days and receives everlasting dominion.
+Jesus uses the title of Himself approximately eighty times across the four Gospels and no other figure applies it to Him during His ministry (Acts 7:56 is the sole exception).
+The combination of both registers in a single self-designation is the canonical point: the exalted One achieves His exaltation through the path of the vulnerable mortal.

 Kyrios (Κύριος)

 Lord.
 The LXX renders both Adonai (אֲדֹנָי) and the Tetragrammaton YHWH as Kyrios, creating the linguistic bridge through which New Testament authors apply Yahweh-texts to Jesus.
-The early confession Kyrios Iēsous (Κύριος Ἰησοῦς, Jesus is Lord, Romans 10:9; 1 Corinthians 12:3) applies to Jesus the Greek equivalent of the divine name of the God of Israel.
-The Philippians 2:9–11 application of Isaiah 45:23 to Jesus without qualification is the most structurally precise canonical statement of the Kyrios identification.
+The early confession Kyrios Iēsous (Romans 10:9; 1 Corinthians 12:3) applies the Greek equivalent of the divine name to Jesus.
+The Philippians 2:9–11 application of Isaiah 45:23 to Jesus — the cosmic bow of every knee to the One who bears the name above every name — is the most structurally precise statement of this identification.

-Lamb.
-Appears in the LXX at Isaiah 53:7 — he was led like a lamb to the slaughter — establishing the Isaianic servant as the primary background for the title in John 1:29, 36.
-Distinguished from arnion (ἀρνίον), the diminutive used in Revelation for the enthroned Lamb.
-The verb airein (αἴρειν, to take away, to lift up and carry) in John 1:29 stands within the semantic field of nasa (נָשָׂא, to bear, to carry) in Isaiah 53:4, 12 — the Lamb who takes away the sin of the world actively bears it in the manner of the servant’s sin-carrying.
+The two Greek terms for lamb.
+Amnos appears in John 1:29, 36 and in the LXX at Isaiah 53:7, establishing the Isaianic servant as the primary background for John the Baptist’s declaration.
+Arnion is the diminutive form used consistently in Revelation for the enthroned Lamb (Revelation 5; 7; 14; 21–22) — the slaughtered Lamb who reigns.
+The verb airein (αἴρειν, to take away, to carry) in John 1:29 stands within the semantic field of nasa (נָשָׂא, to bear) in Isaiah 53:4, 12: the Lamb who takes away the sin of the world does so by bearing it.

 Hilastērion (ἱλαστήριον)

-Mercy Seat / Propitiation.
-The LXX rendering of kapporet (כַּפֹּרֶת), the golden cover of the Ark of the Covenant where blood was sprinkled on Yom Kippur (Exodus 25:17–22).
-Applied to Jesus in Romans 3:25 as the one God presented as hilastērion in his blood.
-The kapporet-background holds together the propitiatory dimension (blood brought before God addressing the divine response to sin), the expiatory dimension (removal and cleansing of sin), and the relational dimension (the place of divine-human meeting).
-This document follows the ESV’s propitiation as the rendering that most precisely preserves the directional specificity of the act toward God that the Romans 3:25–26 argument requires.
+Mercy seat / propitiation.
+The LXX rendering of kapporet (כַּפֹּרֶת), the golden cover of the Ark of the Covenant where blood was sprinkled on Yom Kippur (Exodus 25:17–22; Leviticus 16:14–15).
+Applied to Jesus in Romans 3:25 as the One God put forward as hilastērion in His blood.
+The kapporet-background holds together the propitiatory dimension (blood brought before God addressing His holy response to sin), the expiatory dimension (removal and cleansing of guilt), and the relational dimension (the place of meeting between God and His covenant people).
+This document follows the ESV’s propitiation as the rendering that most precisely preserves the directional specificity — the act is oriented toward God — that the Romans 3:25–26 argument requires.

 Aparchē (ἀπαρχή)

 Firstfruits.
-The LXX rendering of reshit (רֵאשִׁית) and bikkurim (בִּכּוּרִים).
-In the Levitical system, the first portion of the harvest brought to Yahweh as a consecrated pledge that the remainder was coming and was already covenantally his (Leviticus 23:9–14).
-Paul applies aparchē to the resurrection of Jesus in 1 Corinthians 15:20, 23: his risen body is the first installment of the new creation, organically continuous with and constitutive of the resurrection that will come to all who are in him.
+The LXX rendering of Hebrew reshit (רֵאשִׁית) and bikkurim (בִּכּוּרִים).
+In the Levitical system, the first portion of the harvest brought to Yahweh as a consecrated pledge that the full harvest was coming and already covenantally His (Leviticus 23:9–14).
+Paul applies aparchē to the resurrection of Jesus in 1 Corinthians 15:20, 23: His risen body is the first installment of the new creation, organically continuous with and constitutive of the resurrection of all who are in Him.

 Teleioō (τελειόω)

 To complete, to bring to the appointed end or goal.
 From telos (τέλος, end, goal, completion).
-In Hebrews, describes the vocational completion of the Son’s high-priestly office through suffering (Hebrews 2:10; 5:9) — not moral improvement or movement from sinfulness to sinlessness, but the reaching of the appointed end for which he was sent.
+In Hebrews, describes the vocational completion of the Son’s high-priestly office through suffering (Hebrews 2:10; 5:9) — not moral improvement but the reaching of the appointed end for which He was sent.
 The cognate teleios (τέλειος) describes the state of being fully fitted for a purpose.
-Jesus uses the cognate verb in John 4:34 of bringing the Father’s work to completion.
+Jesus uses the cognate in John 4:34 of bringing the Father’s work to completion; John 19:30 (tetelestai, it is finished) is the completion declaration from the cross.

 Dei (δεῖ)

 It is necessary, it must be.
-The impersonal Greek verb expressing divine necessity in Luke’s Gospel and Acts — not external compulsion but the inner logic of the covenant purpose of God working itself out through the willing obedience of the Son (Luke 4:43; 9:22; 24:44).
-Frames Jesus’ entire ministry as the enactment of what was determined in the eternal purposes of God and announced through the prophetic word.
+The impersonal verb expressing divine necessity in Luke-Acts — not external compulsion but the inner logic of the covenant purpose of God working itself out through the willing obedience of the Son (Luke 4:43; 9:22; 24:44).
+Frames Jesus’ ministry and suffering as the enactment of what was determined in the eternal purposes of God and announced through the prophetic word.

 Kainos (καινός)

 New, renewed, of a different and superior quality.
-Distinguished from neos (νέος, brand new, recently existing).
-Used of the new creation (Revelation 21:1, 5) and the new covenant (Luke 22:20; 1 Corinthians 11:25) to describe transformation and completion of the original rather than its replacement.
-The new creation is the original creation brought to its appointed telos through the renewal accomplished in the risen body of the Son.
+Distinguished from neos (νέος, recently existing, brand new).
+Used of the new creation (Revelation 21:1, 5) and the new covenant (Luke 22:20; 1 Corinthians 11:25).
+Describes transformation and completion of the original rather than replacement — the new creation is the original creation brought to its appointed telos through the renewal accomplished in the risen body of the Son.

 Titles of the Son — Reference Table